idea-statica/ccm-examples/README.md

 ```

 When *Some FE Application* starts model should be created - it can be done creating default model - see the button **Default** or be opening model from xml - see the button **Load model**.
 IDEA CCM opens by clicking on the button **Run IDEA StatiCa CCM**.
+It is possible to get all materials and cross-sections in an open project as well as in IDEA StatiCa MPRL.